What You’ll Learn 🎯

 Geometry editor setup tab

-Under the Geometry editor tab you can create or import a geometry that relates to the test.
-The geometry is mapped to the channels via the Node IDs.
-After connecting all nodes to channels the geometry can animate mode shapes and defection shapes depending on the used Test method.
+Under the Geometry Editor tab, you can create or import a geometry related to the test.
+The geometry is mapped to the channels using Node IDs.
+After all nodes are connected to their corresponding channels, the geometry can be used to animate mode shapes and deflection shapes, depending on the selected test method.

-For additional information about how to use the Geometry editor please look at:
+For additional information on how to use the Geometry Editor, please refer to:

 Geometry online help page